 The image shows a person standing on a balcony or terrace holding a laptop.
 The background features modern high-rise buildings suggesting an urban environment.
 The image shows a person standing on a balcony or terrace holding a laptop.
 The background features modern high-rise buildings suggesting an urban environment.

-Sustainability Report 2024 in accordance with ESRS (CSRD Report)
+Sustainability Report 2024 in Accordance with ESRS (CSRD Report)

 Download here